kwhitley/itty.dev/docs/itty-router/api.md

 The router itself has essentially two properties:

-- ### The "handle"
+- ### The fetch method
-  ### `router.handle(request: IRequest, ...args): Promise<any>`
+  ### `router.fetch(request: IRequest, ...args): Promise<any>`
-  The handle function takes a request-like argument, returning a Promise.
+  The fetch function takes a request-like argument, returning a Promise.
 This will resolve to anything returned from a matching route, or nothing at all (if no route returns).
 - ### The route registers
   ### `router[method: string](route: string, ...handlers): Router`
   Any other property accessed off the router object maps to the corresponding uppercase HTTP method (even non-standard ones), returning a function that takes a path (string) and any number of handlers/middleware, and returns the router again (for optional declaration chaining).